cabooster/DeepCAD-RT/DeepCAD_RT_GUI/README.md

    `Save path`:The path to save denoised images.
 Click `...` to open the file browser and choose the path

-   `Frame number`: Frame number of the noisy image you set in ScanImage interface.
+   `Frames number`: How many frames to acquire.
+It is equal to the value set in ScanImage.
 This parameter will update automatically when you click `Configure`.

    <center><img src="https://github.com/cabooster/DeepCAD-RT/blob/page/images/scanimage_parameter.png?raw=true" width="250" align="middle"></center>